dirttop/Games-API/docs/README.md

 ## Introduction

 This API, inspired by [SteamDB](https://steamdb.info/), is meant to catalogue and store Steam Games and relevant information about them.
 For stable builds look to version branches.
-Main development branch may not function as intended.
+The main branch is unstable and may be subject to changes.

 ## Getting Started
 This section is if you want to deploy the Games-API on your own machine or Azure subscription.